barsoom/auctionet_single_sign_on_plug/README.md

 # AuctionetSingleSignOnPlug

-Makes it easy to add user authentication though Auctionet Admin SSO like we do with bookie to phoenix apps.
+A library to add user authentication though Auctionet Admin SSO to phoenix apps.

 ## How to get started in dev in a phoenix app